fils/qleverflow/deployment/README.md

 [UI on 8176](http://localhost:8176/)

+### local data
+#### QLEVER Server
+you can look at the local index files in deployment/rundata When containers are stopped, you  can clean up all files but the .gitkeep,
+#### QLEVER UI
+The data is on the docker volume: qleverflow_data_PROJECT

 Quirks:
 * catalogues/local/Qleverfile-ui-deploy.yml uses port 7019, because that is what is used in the geeocodes demo and deepoceans ports
 * when running with the `-f ./qlever_services_override.yaml` you can't have the network treafik_proxy and qlever-network-base defined externally